MargaretKrutikova/mst-react-ts-guide/README.md

 ### CRUD on models in a nested list

 A draft poll has a list of choices, that can be added, edited and removed.
-Currently we have an action to update a choice (`setChoice`), but there are no actions to remove an existing choice or add a new one.
+Currently we have an action to update a choice (`setChoice`), but no actions to remove an existing choice or add a new one.

-Adding is rather trivial, but removal is a bit tricky.
-We want to be able to use `choice.remove()` somewhere in a `react` component.
-But actions can only modify the model they belong to or their children, so a choice can't simply remove itself and can only be removed in its parent `PollDraft` since it "owns" the list of choices.
-This means `PollDraftChoice` model will need a `remove` action which will delegate its removal to `PollDraft`, which is fetched via `getParent` helper from `mobx-state-tree`.

-Here is the code (using [shortid](https://github.com/dylang/shortid) to generate unique ids):
+Here is the code (I use [shortid](https://github.com/dylang/shortid) to generate unique ids):

 ```typescript
 import { destroy, getParent, Instance, cast } from "mobx-state-tree"